jct-nlp/change-my-view-2025/README.md

 This repo contains the following:
 1. `previous work/` - articles that inspired us
-2. `data/` - scripts used to collect the data
+2. `data/` - raw and processed data files
 3. `this work/` - notebooks with the actual work
 4. `results/` - processed datasets produced by this work